kushshrestha01/taskmaster/README.md

 ## Description of any issues you encountered during deployment.
-After deploying to elastic beanstalk I am having Error Code: AccessDeniedException;
+After deploying to elastic beanstalk I am having permission issue to connect to my dynamoDB.
+But adding the correct policy to my EC2 instance I was able to deploy correctly.